Frequently Asked Questions

 • NSU continues to provide regular electronic reports to USCIS throughout the student’s academic career.

-• Finally, when the student completes their program of study and any practical training, their departure from the U.S. is recorded in SEVIS.
+• Finally, when the student completes his or her program of study and any practical training, the departure from the U.S. is recorded in SEVIS.

 Emergency Information